 6. Reviewers determine if more information is needed.
 If so, Project Manager sends appropriate letter:

-We give a preliminary finding that the application does not support a substantial equivalence order.
-We list the deficiencies in the application and inform the applicant that if the deficiencies are not corrected, we will likely issue a not substantially equivalent order.
+We list the deficiencies in the application and inform the applicant that if the deficiencies are not corrected, we will likely issue a not substantially equivalent order (applicants will have time to respond to this letter).

 If no additional information is needed from the applicant, CTP determines if the product is substantially equivalent (SE) or not substantially equivalent (NSE). [top]